...Most of the shots didn’t look very good but the few that I liked, I liked a lot.

 If you are hoping to photograph something in a unique light, this film may be a good one to try.

-❤ By the way: If you’re planning to buy your Lomochrome Purple (or any other film), please consider getting it from Adorama using this link.
-Or if you’re thinking of getting your PEN FV (or any other film camera) from eBay — please use this.
-That way, this website may get a small percentage of that sale — at no extra charge for you — thanks!
+❤ By the way: Please consider making your Lomochrome Purple film purchase using this link so that this website may get a small percentage of that sale — at no extra charge for you — thanks!